kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/kubernetes_secret.md

 # mode.kubernetesSecret

 To use **kubernetesSecret** mode specify `mode.kubernetesSecret`.
-In this mode, unseal keys and root token will be stored in the Kubernetes secret.
+In this mode, unseal keys and root token will be stored in a Kubernetes secret.

 ```yaml
 spec: